EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 1. Indexes all organizational evidence (policies, advisories, CTDISR text, asset inventories) into a searchable knowledge base.
 2. Retrieves the evidence most relevant to a specific control using semantic (embedding-based) search.
+3. Feeds that evidence into a fine-tuned local LLM, which drafts a structured audit finding.